aranc23/puppet-openssh/README.md

 If the module is used to manage the ssh_known_hosts file, it will be completely replaced.
 This module does not use the sshkey type from the sshkeys_core module and instead uses a template to generate the ssh_known_hosts file.
-This is largely because sshkey is innefficient with a large number of public keys and it doesn't support markers (@revoke, and @cert-authority).
+This is largely because sshkey is inefficient with a large number of public keys and it doesn't support markers (@revoke, and @cert-authority).